lgreski/datasciencectacontent/markdown/repData-stormAnalysisGuide.md

 # Appendix

+## references

+[Handling of Exponents in PROPDMGEXP and CROPDMGEXP](http://bit.ly/2nOFOVb) Exploratory analysis of the exponents data in the NOAA storm data.

 ## Information Available from the National Oceanographic and Atmospheric Administration

 [National Weather Services Directive 10-1605](https://www.ncdc.noaa.gov/stormevents/pd01016005curr.pdf).
 This version of the document matches the one provided in the course assignment instructions as of 20 April 2017.

 [National Weather Service Operations Manual Chapter F-42](http://www.nws.noaa.gov/wsom/manual/archives/NF429405.HTML) Contains the 1994 version of the *User's Guide for the Storm Data Database*, which provides important details on how data is entered into the database.

 [National Weather Service Operations Manual Archives](http://www.nws.noaa.gov/wsom/ARCHIVE.HTML#A_F) Contains the list of climate-related operating procedures, including the *StormData* documentation.

 [NOAA StormData FAQ](https://www.ncdc.noaa.gov/stormevents/faq.jsp)